 This is a timely happening - the conversation, not so much the violence - because a common topic Ballista will explore is personal responsibility.
 Should Sony bear some, or even all, responsibility for the violence?
 Before thinking critically about this, let us rephrase the accusation.
 Sony is to be blamed for the injuries shopper received because the company did not make enough video game systems.
 Muse on that sentence for moment.

 Now, did Sony break any laws or regulations?
 As far as Ballista knows, it is not illegal to manufacture too few units of a product.
 Representatives of Sony were not present at these stores actively inciting violence among the shoppers, so they can hardly be accused of causing the disorder in this manner.
 So, this leaves willful neglect.
+If Sony could have reasonably anticipated the violence, then they should not have shipped too few PS3s.
+Was it reasonable for Sony to expect that shoppers would be so distraught and frenzied by their inability to purchase a PS3 that they would resort to violence?

 Take a breath...
 Of course not!
 This is utterly ridiculous.
 Blame lays solely with the unsocialized infants who committed the acts of violence.
 Personal Responsibility.
 What type of skewed priorities and values do these animals have that they think a video game system is worth fighting, and in some cases, killing for?
 And yes, they are animals; they are unable to control their basest instincts.
 At least animals act in order to obtain life-sustaining nourishment or shelter.
 Video games will not sustain your life.
 In fact, they may actually take it.